fd0/machma/README.md

 ```

 The program `ping` will exit with an error code when the host is not reachable,
-and `machm` prints an error message for all jobs which returned an error code.
+and `machma` prints an error message for all jobs which returned an error code.

 ![demo: ping hosts](demo2.gif)